 Homemade Irish Cream Liqueur makes an amazing gift and tastes better than the real thing!
 It’s perfect for celebrating the holidays, St. Patrick’s Day or enjoying a nightcap anytime.

-Homemade Irish Cream Liqueur recipe
+About this Homemade Irish Cream Liqueur recipe

-The two things that stick out most to me about that trip and Ireland in general are the scenery and the food.
+Ireland is a magical place.
+I was lucky to visit and the two things that stick out most to me about that trip, and Ireland in general, are the scenery and the food.

 Ireland is just gorgeous.
 If it’s not on your travel radar, it totally should be.
 The countryside is a lush emerald green you’ll never forget — a pretty exact match to that specific shade of St. Patrick’s Day green.
 My favorite sight was the Cliffs of Moher: steep cliffs overlooking a sea of crashing waves.

 And oh gosh, the food.
-Everything from Irish whiskey to the shepherd’s pie to the dark stout beer to the Irish cream liqueur is worth writing home about.
+Everything from Irish whiskey to shepherd’s pie to the dark stout beer to the Irish cream liqueur is worth writing home about.
+In fact, Irish cream is so good, it’s worth making at home too.

 Why you’ll love this recipe